Whiplash injury claims

 This evidence typically takes the form of reports obtained from medical or employment experts who can analyse your injuries and the impact they may have on your future.

-The final compensation you receive is made of several smaller payments known as “heads of claim” which include:
+The final amount you receive is made of several smaller payments known as “heads of claim” which include:

 This may include: